NCAR/fates-release/README.md

 ## Important Note:
 ------------------------------

+NOTE RELEASE TAGS FOR FATES ARE NOW ALL DONE VIA THE NGEET REPOSITORY.
+THIS REPOSITORY IS READ-ONLY AND NOT UPDATED ANYMORE.

 **Most users should not need to directly clone this repository.
 FATES needs to be run through a host model, and all supported host-models are in charge of cloning and loading the fates software.**

 FATES has support to be run via the Energy Exascale Earth System Model (E3SM), the Community Earth System Model (CESM), or its land component, the Community Terrestrial Systems Model (CTSM).